ReproNim/reproschema/README.md

 ## Developing ReproSchema

+### Updating the schema

 As of release 1.0.0, a linked data modeling language, [LinkML](https://linkml.io/linkml/), is used to create a [YAML file](linkml-schema/reproschema.yaml) with the schema.

 The [context file](contexts/reproschema) was automatically generated using LinkML, and then manually curated in order to support all the reproschema feature.

+#### Style

+This repo uses pre-commit to check styling.
+- Install pre-commit with pip: `pip install pre-commit`
+- In order to use it with the repository, you have to run `run pre-commit install` in the root directory the first time you use it.

 ### Release
 Upon release, there are additional formats, `jsonsld`, `turtle`, `n-triples`